 Recently I learned that a colleague of mine didn’t get a job leading a major organization.
 It was confusing, since all signs had seemed to indicate she was a good fit.
 After weeks wondering, she got a you-didn’t-hear-this-from-me from one of the hiring team members that the board had decided to go with someone with a corporate background.
 Someone who had no experience working in nonprofit was now going to lead a large and influential one, over my colleague who had years of relevant experience.

 This happens frequently in our sector among the largest and most influential organizations.
 Foundations are especially guilty of this.
 According to this report from CEP that looks at the leadership of the largest 100 foundations in the US:

 “Experience as a grantee, if you exclude colleges and universities …. isn’t much valued by foundation boards when they’re searching for a CEO.
 In 2012 we identified just 14 foundation CEOs with immediate previous experience at an operating nonprofit that wasn’t a college or university.
 Today, that number is even lower — just 10.”

-Things may have changed in the last five years, but I doubt it.
-Let’s start a drinking game where we take a shot of tequila every time we encounter a press release about a new foundation CEO that goes “John has 36 years running Fortune 500 companies before joining the Foundation” or “Jane comes to us with 19 years as the Chancellor of [Ivy League school].”
+Things may have changed in the last five year but I doubt it.
+We still frequently encounter press releases about a new foundation CEO that go “John has 36 years running Fortune 500 companies before joining the Foundation” or “Jane comes to us with 19 years as the Chancellor of [Ivy League school].”